Beyond Duty-Free Shopping – 21 Best Things to Do in Andorra

-2. The language of Andorra is Catalan, although you will hear French and Spanish spoken and many people speak English too.
-The currency is Euro, even though the principality is not in the EU.
+The official language is Catalan, but you’ll also hear French and Spanish everywhere – and plenty of English too.
+The currency is the Euro, even though Andorra isn’t part of the EU.

 I have created a map to reference the places referred to in this blog.